Dog-Sense For All Dog Owners

 was 9 miles away from Helen's house.
 He had made his way through 2 suburbs and

-NE Minneapolis.
 Helen could never understand why he ended up at the river, until

 I told her everything he does that Honey did.
 Where Beezer was found was across